 Don’t worry if you didn’t handpick your RAM and GPU, physically attach them to the motherboard with your own hands, and build the rest of your tower from the ground up.

-Even pre-built machines need a high-quality monitor for gaming, or you might be expanding your current setup with dual or even triple screens.
+Even pre-built gaming machines like PS4 (PlayStation 4) need a high-quality monitor for gaming, or you might be expanding your current setup with dual or even triple screens.

-Whether you're upgrading or browsing the selection for the first time, we've included several points to guide you in selecting the best fit as well as our top picks — both budget gaming monitor and high-end one, saving you time exploring.
+Whether you’re upgrading or browsing the selection for the first time, we’ve included several points to guide you in selecting the best fit as well as our top picks — both budget and high-end monitors for the best playing experience of PS4, saving you time exploring.

 Read on for more!

 No time exploring?
 We understand!
-Here are the best computer monitors we recommend:
+Here are the best PS4 gaming monitors we recommend:

-- Best of the Best: Dell/Alienware AW3418DW LED-Lit Monitor — Offering all around peak performance with a huge WQHD display and insanely fast refresh rate, this monitor is ideal for those who have the CPU/GPU to keep up with its demands and game competitively.
+- Best of the Best: Dell/Alienware AW3418DW LED-Lit Monitor — Offering all around peak performance with a huge WQHD display and insanely fast refresh rate, this monitor is ideal for those who want their monitors tick all the boxes.

-- Best for Budget: HP Pavilion 21.5-Inch IPS LED HDMI VGA Monitor — If you're expanding an existing display or just don't want to break the bank, the Pavilion monitor offers a competitive refresh rate around 70Hz and a vibrant 1080p IPS display that connects easily via VGA, HDMI, or HDCP.
+- Best for Budget: HP Pavilion 21.5-Inch IPS LED HDMI VGA Monitor — If you’re expanding an existing display or just don’t want to break the bank, the Pavilion monitor offers a competitive refresh rate around 70Hz and a vibrant 1080p IPS display that connects your PS4 easily via HDMI.

-Do I Really Need a Gaming Monitor to Game?
+Do I Really Need a Gaming Monitor for PS4?

 While the everyday user will definitely be impressed with the specifications and delivery of these devices, they’ll usually be better served by something that functions similarly well and fits better into a budget, since it’s less noticeable if Microsoft Word and Chrome are refreshing at 60Hz or 240Hz.